Jannis234/xsum/README.md

 ²) Nettle 3.2 or higher required for SHA-3

 ³) mbedtls might not have all possible algorithms compiled in, this is auto-detected at build time

+⁴) Streebog is supported with gnutls 3.6.8 or higher as previous versions produce incorrect hashes

 ## Usage examples